Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

 \subsection{Digital and Computational Pathology Adoption}

-Despite the numerous advantages to the clinical workflow and applications offered by using digital pathology and CoPath, the adoption of digital pathology remains the first barrier to clinical use.
-A major reason for adoption hesitancy is consideration of digital slide analysis to be an unnecessary step in a pathologist’s workflow \cite{lujan2022challenges, liu2019digital, griffin2017digital, jara2010digital}, a workflow that may have been refined over decades to hone a process for reproducible and robust diagnoses.
-In terms of clinical flow efficiency, studies have shown mixed results with two studies indicating an increase in a turnaround time of $19\%$, which is a reduction in efficiency \cite{schuffler2021integrated, hanna2019whole}, however, another study demonstrated a clear increase in productivity and reduction of turnaround-time \cite{baidoshvili2018evaluating}.
-One of this survey's co-authors (B.N.) has implemented digital pathology at a public tertiary institution, which began as a pilot-study over three years including three experienced academic pathologists and showed a turnaround-time reduction of $18\%$ for biopsies and $25\%$ for resections, with $17\%$ increase in case output.
+Despite the numerous advantages to the clinical workflow and applications offered by using digital pathology and CPath, the adoption of digital pathology remains the first barrier to clinical use.
+A major reason for adoption hesitancy is the common opinion that digital slide analysis is an unnecessary step in a pathologist’s workflow which has been refined over decades to produce reproducible and robust diagnoses without digitization \cite{lujan2022challenges, liu2019digital, griffin2017digital, jara2010digital}.
+In terms of clinical efficiency, studies have shown mixed results, with two finding that digitization actually decreased efficiency (by increasing turnaround time by $19\%$) \cite{schuffler2021integrated, hanna2019whole}.
+However, another study demonstrated a clear increase in productivity and reduction of turnaround-time \cite{baidoshvili2018evaluating}.
+One of the co-authors (B.N.) has implemented digital pathology at a public tertiary institution, which began as a pilot study over three years including three experienced academic pathologists and showed that digitization reduced turnaround time by $18\%$ for biopsies and $25\%$ for resections, and increased case output by $17\%$.
 These trial results led to all pathologists not retiring within two years to transition to a digital pathology workflow in 2019.
 Due to the varied nature of results and outcomes in studies analyzing the effectiveness of digital pathology there is more work to be done to have a multi-institution and lab analysis for more general and concrete results.